-On the other hand, in the matter of the external validity of the analysis, there is strong evidence to suggest that the applicants for the FTC Scholarship Program for the 2007-08 school year are not representative of the overall population of potential participants.
-The figure below presents the distributions of the public school mathematics NRT national percentile rankings in 2006-07 of new applicants to the program for 2007-08 and the full set of potential program eligibles.
+participants.
+The figure below presents the distributions of the public school mathematics norm-referenced test percentile rankings in 2007-08 of new applicants to the program for 2008-09 and the full set of potential program eligibles.
 As can be seen, the set of applicants tends to be considerably lower performing than the set of potentially eligible students.
-(The differences for reading are even more pronounced.)
+(The differences for reading are equally pronounced.)
 This result is unsurprising, given the previously-reported results regarding differential selection into the program, with program participants being considerably lower-performing in prior years than non-participants.
 That said, these results suggest that this analysis is probably best thought of as the estimated effects of program participation for the types of students who would apply to participate in the program.
 This may be exactly the right population to consider, but it is important to note that the results should not be seen as necessarily generalizable to the population of eligible students as a whole.
+Moreover, the regression discontinuity analysis is best considered an estimate of the students on the margin of eligibility; therefore, while we have solid estimates of the causal effect of program participation for students around 185 percent of the poverty line, it is not known whether these estimates are relevant for students far from the eligibility cutoff.